leanghoun/leanghoun.github.io/docs/voron-trident/github-tailscale.md

 The easiest way to remotely access Mainsail is by installing a VPN like [TailScale](https://tailscale.com).
 There are only two requirements; (1) it must be installed on every device within the private network, and (2) the new TailScale IP addresses of remote devices need to be added to moonraker.conf's trusted_clients list under `[authorization]`.

-To view the list of devices and their IP addresses, visit the [TailScale Admin page](https://login.tailscale.com/admin/machines).

-Also consider [disabling key expirations](https://tailscale.com/kb/1028/key-expiry) to prevent needing to re-authenticate periodically.
+Create an account at [TailScale](https://tailscale.com), then install the service on your Raspberry Pi and devices.

 ### On Raspberry Pi
 1. Install TailScale to the Raspberry Pi with `curl -fsSL https://tailscale.com/install.sh | sh`.
 1. Start the service with `sudo tailscale up`, and it will provide a link for you to authenticate.
 The service will then autostart on every boot.

 ### On Other Devices
-Windows, Mac, iPhones, and Android Phones all have a dedicated TailScale app to install and login.
-Upon login, the IP addresses will be registered.
+1. Windows, Mac, iPhones, and Android Phones all have a dedicated TailScale app to install and login.
+1. Upon login, the IP addresses will be registered.

+To view the list of devices and their IP addresses, visit the [TailScale Admin page](https://login.tailscale.com/admin/machines).

+Also consider [disabling key expirations](https://tailscale.com/kb/1028/key-expiry) to prevent needing to re-authenticate periodically.